 In the Portal, you provide the name and subscription plan and you are ready to get started with the service.
 Once confirmed and logged in via the Azure Portal, the CrateDB Cloud console helps with all the rest:

 Setting the organization or project names, launching clusters, scaling them up or down, and all the administrative functions are managed through the console interface.
 In this way, the database backend you require can be set up and ready to go in a matter of minutes.
 Making adjustments down the line and managing clusters and user roles at any point is no more difficult.

 All the relevant cluster and user data is visualized on your service dashboard.
 For example, monitoring, alerting, prevention, and similar uses of IIoT data are in this way easily managed using CrateDB Cloud.
 The integration into the Azure architecture also guarantees compatibility with existing business intelligence and data visualization applications such as Event Hubs and PowerBI.

 Presenting CrateDB Cloud via Azure

-In short, with CrateDB Cloud's new offering on Azure, not only is all the work of building and maintaining an effective, modern, and scalable time series database taken out of your hands, but it is also remarkably smooth to set up.
+In short, with CrateDB Cloud's new offering on Azure, not only is all the work of building and maintaining an effective, modern, and scalable time-series database taken out of your hands, but it is also remarkably smooth to set up.
 Everything you need can be ready in no time at all.
 And on top of that, the costs are transparent and the billing is made as easy as can be through the integration with Microsoft Azure.

 Whether you want a modern, scalable, and fast database backend that is a minimum of hassle to set up and use, CrateDB Cloud's service using Azure has what you need.
-Check it out now on the Azure Marketplace.